SeleniumHQ/seleniumhq.github.io/website_and_docs/content/documentation/webdriver/elements/locators.en.md

 ## link text
 If the element we want to locate is a link, we can use the link text locator to identify it on the web page.
 The link text is the text displayed of the link.
-In the HTML snippet shared, we have a link available, lets see how will we locate it.
+In the HTML snippet shared, we have a link available, let's see how will we locate it.
 {{< tabpane langEqualsHeader=true >}}
 {{< badge-examples >}}
   {{< tab header="Java" >}}